crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: Computational social science for complex systems
+title: How societies decide what matters.
-subtitle: CRiSS-LAB | AI, networks, and causal inference to understand how societies remember, learn, and decide
+subtitle: "CRiSS-LAB develops a computational science of collective relevance: how societies transform abundant information into attention, memory, preferences, and coordinated decisions."

 design: